rust-br/rust-book-pt-br/second-edition/src/ch08-01-vectors.md

 value stored in a vector.
 In the examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.

-Agora que você sabe como criar, atualizar e destruir vetores, o próximo passo é saber ler o seu conteúdo é um bom passo seguinte.
-Existem duas maneiras de fazer referência a valor armazenado em um vetor.
+Agora que você sabe como criar, atualizar e destruir vetores, saber ler o seu conteúdo é um bom passo seguinte.
+Existem duas maneiras de fazer referência a valores armazenados em um vetor.
 Nos exemplos, anotamos os tipos de valores que são retornados dessas funções para maior clareza.

 This example shows both methods of accessing a value in a vector either with